mvdschee/use/README.md

 # use

-Useful uncompiled TypeScript functions I use daily in any project (written in Deno)
+Useful pure Javascript functions I use daily in any project